-Solutions Concern Full rooming-in, without Study these procedures well. more than half-hour Some are not needed.
-(Example: weighing baby before and after separations, seems unfeasible because breastfeeding.)
-Other procedures some procedures need can be performed in the mothers' to be performed on the rooms. babies outside their Review advantages to mother and time saved by physician when mothers' rooms. infant is examined in front of mother.
+- Study these procedures well.
+Some are not needed.
+(Example: weighing baby before and after breastfeeding.)
+Other procedures can be performed in the mothers' rooms. - Review advantages to mother and time saved by physician when infant is examined in front of mother.

-Solutions Concern A mother in the For an HIV-positive mother who chooses replacement feeding it is postnatal ward may be seen by others while likely others will notice, but she has she is replacement been counselled and has already feeding her infant, and decided how she will make this change in her life even after she confidentiality will be hard to protect. has left the maternity.
+Solutions Concern A mother in the For an HIV-positive mother who postnatal ward may be chooses replacement feeding it is likely others will notice, but she has seen by others while been counselled and has already she is replacement feeding her infant, and decided how she will make this change in her life even after she confidentiality will be hard to protect. has left the maternity.
 For an HIV-positive mother who chooses breastfeeding, she should be supported to exclusively breastfeed and there should be no obvious difference in her care.